moelhaj996/GGwave-to-Arabic-Transcription-System/README.md

 pip install -r requirements.txt
 ```

-4. Set up environment variables:
+4. (Optional) Set up environment variables:
-Create a `.env` file and add your API keys if using external translation services:
+If you want to use Google Translate API instead of the local model, create a `.env` file and add:
 ```
+USE_GOOGLE_TRANSLATE=true
 GOOGLE_TRANSLATE_API_KEY=your_api_key_here
 ```